Greek pensioner kills himself outside parliament

 The public suicide of the 77-year-old retired pharmacist quickly triggered an outpouring of sympathy in a country where one in five is jobless and a sense of national humiliation has accompanied successive rounds of salary and pension cuts.

 Just hours after the death, an impromptu shrine with candles, flowers and hand-written notes condemning the crisis sprung up in the central Syntagma square where the suicide occurred.
-Bystanders gathered to pay their respects.
+Dozens of bystanders gathered to pay their respects.

-A few hundred indignant protesters, who staged mass protests in 2011 against austerity measures imposed by foreign lenders in return for bailout loans, marched into Syntagma square on Wednesday evening.
+The “Indignant” protesters, who staged mass protests in 2011 against austerity measures imposed by foreign lenders in return for bailout loans, said they planned a march later on Wednesday.

-By nightfall, the crowd huddled around the suicide site had swelled to a few thousand, with some chanting: “This was not suicide - it was murder committed by the state”.

-There were brief moments of tension near parliament when police fired teargas at a group of about a dozen protesters throwing petrol bombs at them.
-Rocks were also throw at a luxury hotel in the square.

 Acts of suicide have been catalysts for provoking popular protest in the past.
 A Tunisian vegetable seller triggered the start of the so-called “Arab Spring” protests by setting himself on fire in December 2010.